-Every business needs to keep network security top of mind because cyber threats grow more sophisticated and more venomous each day.
+Cyber threats grow more sophisticated each day – especially as remote and hybrid work models rise in popularity – so every business needs to keep network security top of mind.
 The statistics surrounding cyber attacks are alarming.
 You may have seen some similar to these1:

 If you think you’re safe because you’re in a small business, think again.
 You may think big businesses would be more attractive to cyber criminals, but 42% of small businesses have been targeted because cyber criminals often find it easier to succeed with a small business attack.

-Therefore, since the likelihood of cyber attacks increasing in 2022 is high, knowing the basics of network security should be a high priority for every business.
+Since the likelihood of cyber attacks continuing to increase in 2022 is high, knowing the basics of network security should be a high priority for every business.